vendorofdoom/clibbon-net/site-holly/hugo/content/portfolio/sitness.md

 The most enjoyable part of this project for me was designing the scenes and exercise metaphors, and then figuring out with my teammates how to implement the custom VR interactions.
 Creating custom interactions gave us the opportunity to spend more time putting the game maths we've been learning to good use.

-I found haptics to be unexpectedly valuable, initially I was just adding them for completeness sake but I soon realised they have a subtle but marked positive effect on the VR experience.
+I found haptics to be unexpectedly valuable, initially I was just adding them for completeness sake but I soon realised they have a subtle but markedly positive effect on the VR experience.
 This was particularly noticeable in the main menu scene where adding a short vibration when the player's controller intersects with the planet really helped to guide their movements.

-It was challenging at times to understand whether a player making a certain body movement without excluding people of different sizes and mobilities.
+It was challenging at times to understand whether a player was making a certain body movement without excluding people of different sizes and mobilities.
 A lot of time was spent between me and Sean playing around with the various mechanics, but in the end we weren't super strict in confining the player to certain movements and chose to focus more on the gameplay elements instead.

-Working on this project I learnt more about the limitations of developing for Quest, particularly in regards to the precision of the z-buffer when trying to render a large scene like the cloud generation scene where there are mountains far away in the distance.
+Working on this project I learnt more about the limitations of developing for the Quest 2, particularly in regards to the precision of the z-buffer when trying to render a large scene like the cloud generation scene where there are mountains far away in the distance.

 I felt our team had a nice variety of skillsets which helped us to create a well-rounded VR experience.
 PJ added polish to each scene with custom sounds, thoughtful lighting and an informative UI system; Sean worked tirelessly to iron out any problems with the VR interactions and gameplay mechanics; and Bato brought the Sitness world to life with his charming 3D models and animations.